PGY2 program

 The resident will also gather experience both leading and working on committees, as well as preparing and delivering one didactic lecture at The Ohio State University College of Pharmacy.

 In addition, there will be one major longitudinal project for which the Pharmacy Informatics resident will be responsible for all aspects of the project.
-This project will be presented at the Great Lakes Pharmacy Residency Conference and potentially at Epic’s Spring Pharmacy Advisory Council.
+This project will be presented at a Pharmacy Residency Conference and potentially at Epic’s Spring Pharmacy Advisory Council.
 The resident will also have the opportunity to attend ASHP Midyear Clinical Meeting.

 At the conclusion of the program, the resident will be prepared to assume central roles in pharmacy leadership, information technology management and interdisciplinary teams.
 Knowledge and experience gained during the residency is designed to be portable and broadly applicable regardless of technology platform.